rpp30-boc-heartbleed/whimsical/README.md

 ## Installation

-1. Fork and then clone the repo.
+1. Fork and clone the repo:
 ```
 git clone https://github.com/rpp30-boc-heartbleed/whimsical.git
 ```
-2. Install NPM packages from the root directory and from the client directory.
+2. Install NPM packages from both the root and client directories:
 ```
 npm install
 ```

 ## Getting Started

-1. Start the server from the root directory and confirm connection to database.
+1. Start the server from the root directory and confirm connection to database:
 ```
 npm start
 ```
-2. Start the the application from the client directory.
+2. Start the the application from the client directory:
 ```
 expo start
 ```